Barrio Santa Cruz#4 in Best Things To Do in Seville

 An added bonus of a visit to this neighborhood (located next to the Real Alcázar) is that the streets are designed to create as much shade as possible, making the Barrio Santa Cruz a great escape from the heat of Seville's scorching summer sun.
 With plenty of cafes doling out tapas, flamenco bars offering live entertainment, and historic landmarks sitting alongside plazas, it's no wonder the Barrio Santa Cruz is extra popular among visitors.
 But just because it's tourist-friendly doesn't mean it's a cinch to navigate.
-One TripAdvisor user offers some advice: "Make sure your map is detailed enough to list all the small streets and you will be able to find your way without much trouble."
-Hold on to that map and use the neighborhood's online guide to explore the area's snaking medieval streets.
+Visitors recommend finding a detailed map that includes the neighborhood's many small side streets or using the neighborhood's online guide to explore the area's snaking medieval streets.
 Other visitors say to ditch the map and simply enjoy getting lost in the beautiful streets.

 If you've had enough of the busy streets, retreat to Jardines de Murillo, a picturesque and typically quiet green space that borders the eastern edge of Santa Cruz.

 #1 Real Alcázar